agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

 [gender_plot]: {{ file_dir }}/data_science_total_comp_gender.svg

 Pretty equal, actually!
-The median woman in the sample earns more then the median man, but of course the number of samples is really small.
+The median woman in the sample earns more than the median man, but of course the number of samples is really small.

 | Gender  |  Median Total Compensation|